fredrikn/WindowsIoTCore-Sonos-MotionSensor/README.md

 # WindowsIoTCore-Sonos-MotionSensor
-Start playing SONOS players when a motion detector sends a signal
+Start playing a SONOS player when a motion detector sends a signal